Anal cancer survivor: Why I keep returning to MD Anderson

 Why I still return to MD Anderson for check-ups

 I had my last chemotherapy and radiation treatments on Sept.
 11, 2009.
 And I was considered cancer-free by December 2009, when my first scans after finishing treatment showed no evidence of disease.

 I still return to Houston every year for my check-ups, even though I live in Colorado.
-Because I trust Dr. Eng totally, and you can’t argue with her results.
+Because I trust my MD Anderson team totally, and you can’t argue with their results.